aliumujib/Nibo/README.md

 Other Notes
 ------
 Nibo means “Where?” in my native language (Yoruba), so yeah, Nigeria to the world baby!!
 Also Nibo is a work in progress and I will keep updating it, suggestions (and issues) are welcome.
-Tweet them at me @aliumujib on twitter.
+Tweet them at me @aliumujib on twitter or email me.